sportsclimbs/sportclimbs-2/content/peak/matlock/masson-lees/masson-lees-red-wall.md

 ---
+title: Wake Up & Red Walls
-title: Red Wall
+linktitle: Red Wall Area
 draft: false
 placeholder: false
+weight: 30
 columns: true
 ---

 As you enter the quarry these are the walls on the left.
+Despite lacking the stature of the walls opposite, the sunny, sheltered aspect combined with lower grades have meant these walls have remained popular.

 ## Wake Up Wall